Top 10 Things That Waste Time And Hinders Productivity

 Not having priorities is like wandering through a giant supermarket with no shopping list.
 When I was younger, I did things without a plan—no set goals, no intentional life.
 Thus, I usually ended up with trial-and-error way of doing things.

 But when I started to practice making plans, I knew my priorities.
-If I don’t decide what’s most important, I’ll find myself constantly busy, but not making much progress on what really matters.
+If I don’t decide what’s most important, I’ll find myself constantly busy but not making much progress on what really matters.

 For example, when I first started blogging, I would jump at any article that came my way.
-This meant I was writing on any unimportant topics when I should have been focusing on relevant, helpful articles.
+This meant I was writing on unimportant topics when I should have been focusing on relevant, helpful articles.
 I was constantly stressed and not making the kind of money I wanted.

 I realized I needed to prioritize.